 Section 1.
-A Finance Committee shall be composed of the President, President-Elect, Secretary, Executive Director, and Treasurer, with the Treasurer as chair, and shall meet after each annual business meeting.
+A Finance Committee shall be composed of the President, President-Elect, Executive Director, and Treasurer, with the Treasurer as chair, and shall meet separately, prior to each in-person board meeting.
 It shall be the duty of this committee to prepare a budget for the following year and submit it to the Board for approval, and to recommend to the Executive Board the amount of dues necessary to maintain the submitted budget.

 Section 2.
 Soon after the annual business meeting in May, a Nominating Committee of five members shall be selected by the President and approved by the Executive Board.
-It shall be the duty of this committee to nominate candidates for the offices of the Association.
-The Nominating Committee shall report its recommendations for officers and committee members to the Executive Board six months prior to the next annual business meeting.
+The Executive Director will serve on the committee ex officio.
+It shall be the duty of this committee to coordinate the Nominations Process and vet the nominees for the offices of the Association.
+The Nominating Committee shall submit a slate of candidates for the Board positions to the Executive Board six months prior to the next annual business meeting.
 Based on these recommendations, the Executive Board will approve a slate of candidates.
-Prior to the next annual meeting, the Executive Board shall prepare, distribute and request the return of a secret ballot containing the approved slate with space provided for write-in candidates.
+Prior to the next annual meeting, the Executive Director shall prepare, distribute and request the return of a secret ballot containing the approved slate with space provided for write-in candidates.

 Section 3.
 Members of the Nominating Committee serve for one year and may not be appointed for more than two consecutive terms, however, after an absence of at least one term, they may again be appointed.